I study the Politics of nuclear proliferation in three ways:

 Ulrich Kühn and Tristan Volpe, “Keine Atombombe, Bitte: Why Germany Should Not Go Nuclear,” Foreign Affairs, Vol. 96, No. 4 (July/August 2017): 103-112, https://www.foreignaffairs.com/articles/germany/2017-06-13/keine-atombombe-bitte [Reprinted in German and Russian].

 Third, I assess the impact of emerging technology on the future of proliferation.
+The best articulation of my research agenda appears in in the Journal of Strategic Studies as part of a special issue about the impact of emerging technologies on strategic stability.
 This research interest originated during my time at Lawrence Livermore National Lab, where I encountered first-rate scientists pushing technology forward in exciting areas, notably with additive manufacturing platforms.
 After unpacking the potential downsides to this emerging technology with Matthew Kroenig, I teamed up with Wyatt Hoffman to explore whether the digital nature of 3-D printing systems could be leveraged to reap non-proliferation benefits.
 I received a generous grant to conduct this work at the Carnegie Endowment from the MacArthur Foundation, as well as support from the Stanley Foundation.

 Wyatt Hoffman and Tristan A. Volpe, “Internet of Nuclear Things: Managing the Proliferation Risks of 3-D Printing Technology,” Bulletin of the Atomic Scientists (March/April 2018): 1-12, https://doi.org/10.1080/00963402.2018.1436811.